 Only those persons registered with the Club as a Volunteer Tower shall tow Gigs and Trailers - in an emergency a registered tower may delegate the towing to a competent individual who will act under their supervision.
-If you have a suitable vehicle, are a competent tower and hold the appropriate licence and would like to volunteer please contact the Chairperson (contact details of the web site
+If you have a suitable vehicle, are a competent tower and hold the appropriate licence and would like to volunteer please contact the Chairperson (contact details of the web site)

-A racing Gig generally weighs 7 cwt (355.6kgs) and a Training (GRF) Gig only slightly less - with a trailer and oars and kit the total weight could be around 900 Kg.
+A racing Gig generally weighs 7 cwt (355.6kgs) and a Training (GRP) Gig a similar amount.
+With a trailer and oars and event kit the total weight could be around 900 Kg.
 The Gig trailer is approximately 9.2 m (30 ft) long and the Gig may overhang the rear of the trailer by 1.5 m giving a total length from the tow hitch to the rear of the Gig of approximately 10.7 m